 Information on signal levels is provided in the data sheet.
 Keep the signal levels within the specified ranges to avoid damage to the product and connected devices.

-4.1.7 Connecting to power
+4.1.6 Connecting to power

-To ensure high mobility and flexibility while using the R&S EDS300, it is equipped with an internal battery and a DC power supply connector on the rear panel of the instrument.
+The R&S EDS300 is equipped with a DC power supply connector on the rear panel of the instrument.

 DC power can be supplied by one of the following sources: